verylowpower/ESP32-Discord-WakeOnCommand/README.md

 2. Unable to connect to Discord.
 3. The WOL packet failed to send.

-Plug the M5Stack Atom into a PC, reboot and check serial if needed.
-Using PlatformIO, the `m5stack-atom-debug` configuration defines an additional debug symbol to allow the bot to print additional debug information.
+Plug your ESP32 board into a PC, reboot and check serial if needed.

 ## Contributing